alesspanzica/alesspanzica/README.md

 <h1 align="center"> Hi there 👋 I'm Alessia Panzica (she/her)! <img height="40" src="https://emoji.gg/assets/emoji/7333-parrotdance.gif"></h1>
-<h4 align="center"> I'm an aspiring software engineer from Toronto, Canada who's passionate about learning, reading, cryptography, and coding.</h3>
+<h4 align="center"> I'm an aspiring software engineer from Toronto, Canada who's passionate about learning, reading, cryptography, and coding.</h4>

-- 🌱 I’m currently a dual degree student, pursuing a dual degree in **Applied Mathematics Engineering & Computer Science**; graduating in April 2024 from Queen's University.
+- 🌱 I’m currently a dual degree student, pursuing a dual degree in **Applied Mathematics Engineering & Computer Science;** graduating in April 2024 from Queen's University.

 - 👔 I'm seeking **full-time employment starting in the Fall of 2024** in software engineering, technology consulting, cybersecurity, and all other related fields.